Time zone handling

 and variables are then also in local time instead of UTC.

-- Setting a non-UTC BarZone can cause a daily bar of 23
+- Setting a non-UTC BarZone generates a daily bar of 23

 or 25 hours when the daylight saving period begins or ends.
 The